March law (Anglo-Scottish border): March law in the 14th century

 Richard II's reign saw a failed attempt by the English Crown to lessen the power of the northern magnates and to manipulate their hold on the Wardenships (the Wardens becoming paid officers by the end of the 1380s) and it also saw intensive cross-border raiding and destruction.
-However, the use of border law was strengthened, perhaps because the region fell more closely under the influence of the Wardens (particularly the Percies and Nevilles in England and the Douglas family in Scotland).
-For example, the problem of felons fleeing to the various liberties where the King's writ did not run, was partially solved by making the lord of one of the largest of them (the Bishop of Durham who held the Liberty of Durham) Warden of the East March.
+However, the use of border law was strengthened, perhaps because the region fell more closely under the influence of the Wardens (particularly the Percys and Nevilles in England and the Douglas family in Scotland).
+For example, the problem of felons fleeing to the various liberties, where the King's writ did not run, was partially solved by making the lord of one of the largest of them (the Bishop of Durham who held the Liberty of Durham) Warden of the East March.
 Distraining ('poinding') was abolished in 1386 as being unworkable, and responsibility for compensation was given to the Wardens alone.

 The indenture relating to the truce of 1386 between the English and Scots clarified the types of offences against truces that would be subject to border law.
-These included: homicide, the carrying off of persons, ransom-taking, the taking of castles, fortresses and walled-towns, armed and mounted raids, cattle reiving (theft).
+These included: homicide, the carrying off of persons, ransom-taking, the taking of castles, fortresses and walled towns, armed and mounted raids, and cattle reiving (theft).
 In 1397, it was agreed that written bills of complaint would be submitted by plaintiffs before being forwarded to the conservators of both countries.

-By the end of the fourteenth-century, it has been argued, March law "had achieved the status of a system of law, complete with a hallowed and proven tradition, a body of written record, and a legitimate purpose" and "both complemented and supplemented the working of English common law."
+By the end of the fourteenth century, it has been argued, March law "had achieved the status of a system of law, complete with a hallowed and proven tradition, a body of written record, and a legitimate purpose" and "both complemented and supplemented the working of English common law".

 March law in the 15th century

 However, the reigns of Henry IV of England and Henry V of England saw the revival of Edward I's claim over Scotland, and March law went into abeyance once more.
-In addition, the revolts of the Percies against the Crown, as well as feuds amongst the border Wardens, meant that border law was not championed, despite the pleas made by John of Lancaster, 1st Duke of Bedford to his father to reinstate the days of march.
+In addition, the revolts of the Percys against the Crown, as well as feuds amongst the border Wardens, meant that border law was not championed, despite the pleas made by John of Lancaster, 1st Duke of Bedford to his father to reinstate the days of march.
 The borderers suffered much deprivation due to cross-border raiding and recourse to the common law failed to bring any restitution, even when the justices were present to hold the assizes.

 The reign of Henry VI of England saw a revival in March law as the regime sought to ally itself with Scotland.
 The truce of 1424 between the two countries resurrected the border tribunals.
 It sought to ban all reprisals; when these took place the offenders had to seek negotiation before the Wardens.
 Seeking redress for cross-border felonies would from now on be done in the Wardenial courts (as opposed to being dealt with at the tribunals set up at the days of march).